danbev/learning-libuv/README.md

 * TTY
 * Threading utilities

-Libuv uses the best available options for different operating systems to perform operations related to process, signal, timer and file descriptor.
+Libuv uses the best available options for different operating systems to perform operations related to process, signal, timer and file descriptors.
 On Linux epoll is used and on MacOSX kqueue, and on Windows GetQueuedCompletionStatusEx.

 ### Inheritance in C
 Libuv uses structs to implement inheritance.
-Here is an non libub [example](https://github.com/danbev/learning-c/blob/master/inherit.c).
+Here is an non-libuv [example](https://github.com/danbev/learning-c/blob/master/inherit.c).
 For example, in libuv we have structs that inherit from uv_stream_t, like uv_tcp_t, uv_pipe_t:
 ```c
 struct uv_stream_s {